 PharmCo currently delivers prescriptions to South Florida's diverse population as its customers reside in Miami-Dade, Broward, and Palm Beach Counties.
-PharmCo currently ships compounded medications to Florida and Texas residents.
+PharmCo currently ships compounded medications to Florida, New York, and Texas residents.
+PharmCo is currently licensed to conduct business in the following states: Arizona, Colorado, Connecticut, Florida, Georgia, Illinois, Massachusetts, Nevada, New Jersey, New York, Pennsylvania, Texas, and Utah.
 The Company is located in the city of North Miami Beach, Florida.
 The Company currently offers services in a variety of languages, including English, Spanish, French, Creole, Portuguese, and Russian.